ACoAs – Set GOALS to MEET NEEDS (Part 3)

 NEMESES – (people we’re jealous of or in competition with) – we can do many foolish or self-defeating things to stay ahead of them or keep them from winning over us, whether the ‘prize’ is important to us or not.
 We become obsessed, over-work, cheat, connive, worry… just to shore up our weak ego

-PARENTS – wanting their love & approval at any expense, we often twist ourselves into distorted versions of our True Self – & still never please them or get what we need from them (see Part 3)
+PARENTS – wanting their love & approval at any expense, we often twist ourself into distorted versions of our True Self – & still never please them or get what we need from them (see Part 3)

 PARTNERS – our fantasy beliefs about what a good relationship or marriage is supposed to be (especially that women have to be the ‘giver’) makes us into servants or slaves